Source: USFWS Mountain-Prairie

 - Harvesting mean: Use hand to detach from main stem

-- Seed Viability Test: No test needed before donating
+- Seed viability test: No test needed before donating

-- Packaging Measure: A dozen (12) seeds (eyeball)
+- Packaging measure: A dozen (12) seeds (eyeball)

-- Seed Storage: Air Dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding
+- Seed storage: Air dry in paper bag or open container, for a few days until crisp, shaking seeds to move them once in a while to prevent molding

-- On Cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity
+- At least one cultivar: Yes, do not donate unless you know source, and there are no known cultivars in your garden or at proximity